blues/app-accelerators/69-injection-molding-shot-to-shot-process-monitor/README.md

 **Probe response-time limitation.** A 1/8″ stainless sheath seated in a mold pocket has a thermal response time of several seconds, which is longer than a typical injection-molding cooling phase.
 As a result, `cool_c_s` (the least-squares slope of temperature during the cooling window of a single shot) primarily reflects slow mold-surface temperature drift across multiple shots rather than the fast within-shot cooling transient.
 It remains a useful signal for detecting gradual cooling-circuit degradation over time; it should not be interpreted as a precise shot-level cooling rate. `temp_avg_c` (the mean temperature across the whole captured buffer) is similarly a lagged, averaged reading of the mold surface that is well-suited for steady-state mold temperature trending and the `mold_temp_high` alert threshold.

 **Shot capture.** Between shots, `readPressurePsi()` is polled at 10 Hz.
-When the reading crosses `shot_detect_psi`, the firmware enters `captureShot()`, which samples pressure and temperature at 20 Hz (50 ms cadence) into two pre-allocated float arrays.
-A 102.4-second maximum shot window at 20 Hz = 2,048 samples × 2 channels × 4 bytes = 16 KB — well within the Cygnet's 64 KB SRAM. `SHOT_TIMEOUT_MS` is defined as `SHOT_BUF_SIZE × SHOT_SAMPLE_MS` (102,400 ms) so the safety timeout fires at exactly the moment the buffer would otherwise fill, preventing a buffer-exhaustion exit from being mistaken for a naturally-ended shot.
+When the reading crosses `shot_detect_psi`, the firmware enters `captureShot()`, which samples pressure and temperature at 20 Hz (50 milliseconds cadence) into two pre-allocated float arrays.
+A 102.4-second maximum shot window at 20 Hz = 2,048 samples × 2 channels × 4 bytes = 16 KB — well within the Cygnet's 64 KB SRAM. `SHOT_TIMEOUT_MS` is defined as `SHOT_BUF_SIZE × SHOT_SAMPLE_MS` (102,400 milliseconds) so the safety timeout fires at exactly the moment the buffer would otherwise fill, preventing a buffer-exhaustion exit from being mistaken for a naturally-ended shot.
 If the while-condition exits the loop rather than a `break` (buffer completely full), `captureShot()` returns `false` and logs a diagnostic — the partial profile is discarded rather than silently computing features on truncated data.

 ### Event payload design